szczyglis-dev/py-gpt/docs/source/plugins.rst

 .. warning::
    **Please use autonomous mode with caution!** - this mode, when connected with other plugins, may produce unexpected results!

-The plugin activates the iterative Autonomous loop inside supported standard chat modes.
+The Autonomous mode plugin activates the iterative Autonomous loop inside supported standard chat modes.
 Instead of simulating a conversation with itself, the model keeps working on the original user request across successive passes.
 It can perform another action, inspect tool results, verify earlier work, refine the result, and continue until the configured run-control rules stop it.

-The plugin uses the normal PyGPT tool flow, so it can cooperate with other enabled plugins such as Web search, Files I/O, Python interpreter, image generation, and other integrations.
+The Autonomous mode plugin uses the normal PyGPT tool flow, so it can cooperate with other enabled plugins such as Web search, Files I/O, Python interpreter, image generation, and other integrations.
 Provider-native function/tool calls are used according to the normal global/model configuration rather than a separate Autonomous setting.

 **Options**

 You can adjust the number of Autonomous loop iterations in the ``Plugins / Settings...`` menu under the following option:

-- ``Iterations`` *iterations*
+- **Iterations** *iterations* - *Default:* ``3``

-*Default:* `3`

 .. warning::
    Setting this option to ``0`` activates an **infinite loop** which can generate a large number of requests and cause very high token consumption, so use this option with caution!

-- ``Prompts`` *prompts*

-Editable list of prompts used to instruct how to handle autonomous mode, you can create as many prompts as you want.
+- **Prompts** *prompts* - Editable list of prompts used to instruct how to handle autonomous mode, you can create as many prompts as you want.
 First active prompt on list will be used to handle autonomous mode.

-- ``Auto-stop after goal is reached`` *auto_stop*

-If enabled, the model can terminate the autonomous run early when the original goal is complete.
-If disabled, the internal completion-control tool is not exposed and the run continues until the iteration limit or an external/manual stop. *Default:* `True`
+- **Auto-stop after goal is reached** *auto_stop* - If enabled, the model can terminate the autonomous run early when the original goal is complete.
+If disabled, the internal completion-control tool is not exposed and the run continues until the iteration limit or an external/manual stop. *Default:* ``True``

-- ``Always continue`` *always_continue*

-Keeps the loop open-ended and asks the model to continue with additional useful in-scope work instead of voluntarily finishing.
+- **Always continue** *always_continue* - Keeps the loop open-ended and asks the model to continue with additional useful in-scope work instead of voluntarily finishing.
 Enabling it automatically disables Auto-stop and ignores the normal iteration limit until the run is stopped externally.
-Enabling Auto-stop disables Always continue. *Default:* `False`
+Enabling Auto-stop disables Always continue. *Default:* ``False``

-- ``Reverse roles between iterations`` *reverse_roles*

-Only for Completion mode.
+- **Reverse roles between iterations** *reverse_roles* - Only for Completion mode.
 If enabled, this option reverses the roles (AI <> user) with each iteration.
-For example, if in the previous iteration the response was generated for "Batman," the next iteration will use that response to generate an input for "Joker." *Default:* `True`
+For example, if in the previous iteration the response was generated for "Batman," the next iteration will use that response to generate an input for "Joker." *Default:* ``True``

 Bitbucket
 ---------

-The Bitbucket plugin allows for seamless integration with the Bitbucket Cloud API, offering functionalities to manage repositories, issues, and pull requests.
-This plugin provides highly configurable options for authentication, cached convenience, and manages HTTP requests efficiently.
+The Bitbucket plugin exposes Bitbucket Cloud repositories, files, issues, pull requests, workspaces and account information as tools.
+Authentication can use an App Password or bearer token.

 * Retrieve details about the authenticated user.